KYOMU404/SFH.YotogiCAM/README.md

 *   **Body Reactions**: Dynamic sweat, nipple erection, clitoris erection, and blushing based on the maid's excitement level.

 ### 6. Maid Swap & LookAt
 *   **Swap**: Swap the main maid with any other maid in the scene, transferring state and position.
+You have to select the same yotogi position again or another position.
 *   **LookAt**: Force the maid to look at specific targets: Main Camera, Sub-screens, Master, or other Maids.

 ### 7. Video Player (Overlay)